-As a nerf hobbyist myself, I’m always looking to improve my own setup on the field.. and of course, have more fun.
+As a nerf hobbyist myself, I’m always looking to take my game to the next level.
+Next level, next level fun.

 You might have heard about nerf HPA (high-pressure air).
-It’s a fairly newer thing in the hobby especially in the US.
+It’s a fairly new offering in the hobby, especially for those of us in the USA.

 I had no idea what I was doing at first...